convertigo/c8oprj-lib-actions-c8oforms/project.md

 <img src="https://github.com/convertigo/convertigo/blob/develop/engine/src/com/twinsoft/convertigo/beans/variables/images/variable_color_16x16.png?raw=true "  alt="RequestableVariable" >&nbsp;forms_input_pdf_path
 </td>
 <td>
 Fill in the dynamic PDF file you want to use as a template.
-You can use for example <a href='https://www.pdfescape.com/open/' target='_blank'> PDFescape </a> to make your PDF dynamic, either from a new PDF or from 'an existing one. <br/> The name of the PDF fields must be identical to the technical identifiers of the fields in your form. <br/>Only the fields "input text", "checkbox", "date", "time", "camera", "group", "barcode", "signature", and "location" are supported. <Br / > For the checkboxes, each box of the PDF must have the technical name + "_1", + "_2" etc ...
+You can use, for example, <a href='https://www.libreoffice.org/' target='_blank'>LibreOffice Writer</a> to make your PDF dynamic, either from a new PDF or from 'an existing one. <br/> The name of the PDF fields must be identical to the technical identifiers of the fields in your form. <br/>Only the fields "input text", "checkbox", "date", "time", "camera", "group", "barcode", "signature", and "location" are supported. <Br / > For the checkboxes, each box of the PDF must have the technical name + "_1", + "_2" etc ...
 </td>
 </tr>
 <tr>